Frequently Asked Questions

 Q: What is the Rain-Out Policy?

 The event will take place rain or shine unless notified by Camp Mabry that the field is too wet or dangerous for competition.
-A rain-out back-up date has been set for Sunday, June 11, 2017.
-Event surfaces, modification of tests, and event schedule may go into effect if a weather delay occurs.
+Event surfaces, modification of tests, and event schedule may change if a weather delay occurs.

 Q: What surface(s) are the tests held on?